uncefact/spec-untp/website/docs/specification/DigitalTraceabilityEvents.md

 There are five types of traceability event which all extend the same abstract `Event` model.

 * A `TransformationEvent` describes manufacturing processes where input materials are consumed and/or assembled to create new output products.
 For example cotton thread is consumed to make woven cotton fabric.
 * An `AssociationEvent` is used to establish relationships between otherwise independent items.
 For example new tyres on a car.
 * An `AggregationEvent` describes the grouping (or un-grouping) of a quantity of similar items, usually for transport.
-For example the stacking of several bales of cotten onto a pallet.
+For example the stacking of several bales of cotton onto a pallet.
-* A `TransactionEvent` represents the transfer of products between organisations or facilites.
+* A `TransactionEvent` represents the transfer of products between organisations or facilities.
 For example the sale of some cotton cloth from seller to buyer.
-* An `ObjectEvent` represents an action on an idividual item or quantity of product.
+* An `ObjectEvent` represents an action on an individual item or quantity of product.
 For example an inspection or test of a battery.

 Any value chain of any complexity can be represented as a combination of these types of events.
 However for UNTP value chain traceability, the most important event is the transformation event because it represents a manufacturing step that consumes inputs to create new outputs.
 When an identified output product (with its digital product passport) can be traced to its identified input products (each with their own digital product passport) then a linked set of credentials can be followed to define an entire value chain.